Updated September 3, 2021

 Offal In Dog & Cat Diets

-So what I read constantly are people claiming that all we need to do is add organ meats and hey presto the diet is balanced.
+So what I read constantly are people claiming that all we need to do is add organ meats and the diet is balanced.
 This is an oversimplification and misunderstanding of whole prey feeding.

 Have a look at this analysis of just such a dog diet, as advocated by a very charismatic online personality.
 I certainly would not want my dogs or cat anywhere near this.

 The truth is that offal or organ meats aren’t actually all that different from meat.
 They don’t contain unique nutrients.

 What they do have is a different balance, but unless you feed them like nature intended (about equal quantities with meat, but please don’t do this), the overall dietary composition won’t change much.